git-plm/gitplm/README.md

 See [issues](https://github.com/git-plm/gitplm/issues) for future ideas.

+### Multiple sources

+GitPLM can support multiple sources in the partmaster by adding multiple lines for each IPN.
+The Priority column can be used to specify priority.
+The lower number wins.
+Currently, GitPLM picks the highest priority part and populates that in the output BOM.
+In the future, we could add additional columns for multiple sources.

 ### BOM modification YAML file

 BOMs can be modified by instructions in a YAML file next to a BOM source file.